Czechs join Slovakia and Hungary in demanding exemption from EU embargo on Russian oil

 Czechia, Slovakia and Hungary appear to have won a carve-out from planned EU sanctions against exports of Russian oil because of their continuing heavy dependence on Russian supplies.
 Hungary had threatened to veto the sanctions unless it got its way and has still not fully signed up to the plans.
+Slovakia is also still pushing for a longer transition period.

 On May 4, Reuters reported that Czechia joined Slovakia and Hungary and is also seeking an exemption period to the EU embargo on Russian oil.
 It is reported that they will be allowed to buy Russian oil exports until the end of 2023, while other states have to cease crude deliveries in six months.

+Bulgaria is also reported to be seeking a temporary exemption from the planned full embargo on import of Russian oil to the EU if such an option is provided.

 Slovakia is dependent on Russia for virtually all its needs, while Hungary is around 65% dependent and Czechia 30%.
+Bulgaria's Lukoil-owned refinery supplies 60% of the country's needs.
 The countries' refineries are adapted to use high-sulphur Russian crude and processing of different types of oil for them is not immediately possible.

 The EU will sanction all Russian oil imports, both crude and refined and both oil delivered by ship and pipeline, but the ban will be “phased in in an orderly way,” EU President Ursula von der Leyen told the European Parliament on May 4.
 The sanctions will be phased in over the next year with crude deliveries banned in six months and refined productions by the end of the year, von der Leyen said.